tus/tus.io/src/content/blog/2023-09-04-tus-node-server-v1.0.0.md

 - Fix memory leaks on interrupted upload
 - Fix race condition in S3 store resulting in a buffered chunk not being concatenated to the upload.
-- Fix invalid character errors for "x-amz-meta-file” header when using the S3 store.
+- Fix invalid character errors for `x-amz-meta-file` header when using the S3 store.
-- Fix for HEAD request not returning Upload-Offset when S3 multipart upload is finished
+- Fix for HEAD request not returning `Upload-Offset` when S3 multipart upload is finished
 - Remove content-length response header for 204 status code, which is not allowed by the HTTP spec.